spotlightpa/poor-richard/content/news/2022-05-18-SPLRESULTS.md

 Fetterman had a <a href="https://www.inquirer.com/politics/election/john-fetterman-pacemaker-stroke-pa-senate-democrat-2022-election-20220517.html" target="_blank">pacemaker implanted on Election Day</a> after he suffered a stroke last week.

-As of 10 p.m.
+As of 10:30 p.m.
 Tuesday, the Associated Press had yet to declare a Republican winner.
 The crowded field is being led by former hedge fund CEO Dave McCormick and celebrity surgeon Mehmet Oz.

+Democrats and Republicans also voted to pick their candidates for lieutenant governor.
+Pennsylvania is among <a href="https://nlga.us/research/methods-of-election/">a minority</a> of states that elects its governors and lieutenant governors separately in the primary, but then as a single ticket in the general election.

+Austin Davis, a state representative from Allegheny County, won the Democratic nod, according to the Associated Press.
+The outlet had yet to declare a Republican winner as of 10:30 p.m.
+Tuesday.

 <i><b>WHILE YOU’RE HERE...</b></i><i> If you learned something from this story, pay it forward and become a member of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> so someone else can in the future at </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.
 Spotlight PA is funded by</i><a href="https://www.spotlightpa.org/support"><i> foundations</i></a><i> </i><a href="https://www.spotlightpa.org/support"><i>and readers like you</i></a><i> who are committed to accountability journalism that gets results.</i>